-"There is an unknown threat on that unstable derelict ship, capable of wiping out an entire starfleet crew.
-I could send a fully armed squad of trained security personel, but instead I will send a team comprised of my chief science officer, my only physician and myself, the captain of the ship."
+"There is an unknown threat on that unstable derelict ship, capable of wiping out an entire Starfleet crew.
+I could send a fully armed squad of trained security personnel, but instead I will send a team comprised of my chief science officer, my only physician, and myself, the captain of the ship."

 Sometimes a story-teller has the main characters do everything

 ; sometimes the writer simply wants to hurry up and bring about a climactic fight.
 Regardless of the reason, story-tellers will often have crucial characters run pell-mell into dangerous situations

 when more qualified (or, at least, more appropriate) people are perfectly available.
 This is akin to sending your king out to capture pieces in chess.